little-world/rust-course/src/08-iterator-patterns-combinators.md

 **Problem**: You have a custom data structure (like a tree, graph, or a special-purpose buffer) and you want to allow users to loop over it using a standard `for` loop.
 Returning a `Vec` of items is inefficient as it requires allocating memory for all items at once.

 **Solution**: Implement the `Iterator` trait for a helper struct that holds the iteration state.
 Then, implement the `IntoIterator` trait for your main data structure, which creates and returns an instance of your iterator struct.
-This makes your type directly usable in a `for` loop.

 **Why It Matters**: This pattern provides a clean, idiomatic, and efficient way to expose the contents of your data structures.
 Because iterators are lazy, no computation or allocation happens until the caller actually starts consuming items.
-This allows users to chain other iterator methods (`.map`, `.filter`, etc.) for free, leading to highly composable and performant APIs.

 **Use Cases**:
 -   Custom collections like trees, graphs, or ring buffers.